 If you have a Unit-Linked Insurance Plan already and are satisfied with the performance and returns, you can very well consider a top-up.
 It will only boost your investment and potentially give your better returns.
 If you haven’t invested in a ULIP yet, it’s never too late.
 Take your pick from the numerous ULIP available in the market and reap the benefits of this unique financial instrument.

-One of the most promising ULIP that you will come across is the Canara HSBC Oriental Bank of Commerce Life Insurance Invest 4G Plan.
+One of the most promising ULIP that you will come across is the Canara HSBC Life Insurance Invest 4G Plan.
 It is a protection and savings-oriented Unit-Linked Insurance Plan that will give you a wide range of options including 7 different fund options, 4 different portfolio strategies, and 2 different death benefit options.
 Bonus benefits are Loyalty Additions and Wealth Boosters.
 All of this and more is just a few clicks away!